-- Contact an ENCS Program Advisor at ualberta@yukoncollege.yk.ca to discuss your program options. - Download and complete the application form at www.yukoncollege.yk.ca/sites/default/files/inline-files/application-foradmission-ugrad-English.pdf.
+- 1. Contact a ENCS Program Advisor at ualberta@yukoncollege.yk.ca to discuss your program options. - Download and complete the application form at yukoncollege.yk.ca/sites/default/files/inline-files/application-for-admission-ugrad-English.pdf.
 In Section Two: Academic Programs, Faculty should be entered as "Agricultural, Life, and Environmental Sciences", Program as "Environmental and Conservation Sciences", and Major as "Northern Systems".
 Send the application form to Dr. Kathryn Aitken, ENCS program, School of Science, Yukon College, P.O.
-Box 2799, 500 College Drive, Whitehorse, Yukon, Y1A 5K4 - Have official copies of post-secondary and high school transcripts mailed to Dr. Kathryn Aitken, ENCS program, School of Science, Yukon College, P.O.
+Box 2799, 500 College Drive, Whitehorse, Yukon, Y1A 5K4 - 3.
+Have official copies of post-secondary and high school transcripts mailed to Dr. Kathryn Aitken, ENCS program, School of Science, Yukon College, P.O.
 Box 2799, 500 College Drive, Whitehorse, Yukon, Y1A 5K4.
 NOTE: If you are, or have been, a Yukon College student, and have official transcripts on file with the College, we may be able to use those for the application process.
-Talk to an ENCS Program Advisor at ualberta@yukoncollege.yk.ca to find out if this is an option for you.
+Talk to an ENCS Program Advisor to find out if this is an option for you.